 Library database instructions.
-I have arranged with Walter Giesbrecht of Scott Library to offer a basic instruction session to students in this seminar.
+I have arranged with Walter Giesbrecht of Scott Library (walterg@yorku.ca) to offer a basic instruction session to students in this seminar.
 The instruction will cover: (a) the World Bank's World Development Indicators, (b) the International Statistical Yearbook and (c) Global Insight.
 Two identical sessions will be given early in the term.
 You are required to attend one of them:

-- Monday, Sep 19, 12:00-2:00 PM, Scott Library Room 530 - Wednesday, Sep 21, 12:00-2:00 PM, Scott Library Room 530
+- Session I: Monday, September 18, 2006, 19:00-20:00, Scott Library, Instruction Room 531. - Session II: Monday, September 25, 2006, 19:00-20:00, Scott Library, Instruction Room 531

 The session will help you get started with the first assignment.
 The librarians are also very helpful beyond the seminar.
 Don't be shy to seek help - with the databases as well as with other questions.
+The library resource page for this course, along with data pointers and explanations, is here: http://geobay.com/e42e75.